-Do you think your products need more efficient life cycle management?
+Do you think your products need a more efficient life cycle management?
 Have you noticed the acronyms PLM and PDM?
 Are you lost because you don't know if you need one system or another, or maybe even both?

 - Is your business manufacturing or just distribution and cataloguing?